9/11: The Twin Towers: Frank De Martini and Rick Bryan

-Frank De Martini is the construction manager of the World Trade Center, known for helping rebuild the building after the 1993 bomb attack.
-He and two other co-workers, Pablo Ortiz and Mak Hanna, began going up the North Tower to rescue trapped workers.
+Frank De Martini was the construction manager of the World Trade Center, known for helping rebuild the building after the 1993 bomb attack.
+He was with his wife Nicole on the 88th floor when Flight 11 crashed a few floors above them.
+He told Nicole to escape and he and two other co-workers, Pablo Ortiz and Mak Hanna, began going up the North Tower to rescue trapped workers.
 They eventually came to the 89th floor where they rescued several trapped workers including Rick Bryan, a manager at MetLife, and secretary Dianne DeFontes.
 De Martini sends Hanna down the tower with an injured, elderly Port Authority worker on his back while Bryan and his co-workers begin to make their way downwards.
 Making their way towards the impact zone, De Martini and Ortiz report structural damage that could lead to catastrophic results.
 Bryan and his group are nearly out of the building when they feel the tremors caused by the South Tower's collapse.
 They manage to make it out alive along with Hanna.
 De Martini and Ortiz are both killed when the North Tower collapses.
 77 people were saved thanks to their efforts, including Bryan and DeFontes.

 Christine Olender

 On the morning of the attacks, Christine Olender is in charge of a conference at Windows on the World, a restaurant on the 106th and 107th floors of the North Tower.
 She calls the PAPD for help several times as the smoke from the impact zone leaks onto their floor.
-She sends Melanie de Vere and two other delegates who are attending the conference up to the roof to try and evacuate from there, but the doors are locked and Port Authority employees in a command center on the 22nd floor of the building are unable to remotely unlock them due to damaged systems.
+She sends Melanie de Vere and two other delegates who are attending the conference up to the roof to try and evacuate from there, but the doors are locked and Port Authority employees in a command center on the 22nd floor of the building are unable to unlock them due to damaged systems remotely.
 Eventually, people begin jumping to their deaths to escape the flames.
 Christine makes three more calls for help afterwards, but neither she nor anyone else from Windows on the World is heard from again after 9:40 AM.
-Olender, de Vere and everyone else in or above the North Tower impact zone eventually lost their lives that day whether it was from the smoke, jumping, or the collapse of the North Tower at 10:28 AM.
+Olender, de Vere, and everyone else in or above the North Tower impact zone eventually lost their lives that day whether it was from the smoke, jumping, or the collapse of the North Tower at 10:28 AM.